Podcasts are hugely popular, with 37 percent of people in the U.S. listening to podcasts every month.

 It has a range of tools to help you create professional podcast videos, such as subtitles, filters, emojis, and background-noise removal.

 If you don’t want to upload full podcast episodes to YouTube, you can still make use of this social media platform to boost your popularity.
 An idea is to put a smaller segment of your podcast episode on YouTube.
+See more in our Podcast vs Youtube article.

 This is especially useful if the segment answers an important question, as you can use it on social media to attract listeners to your podcast.